 The following caveat by Justice Vivian Bose in State of West Bengal v.
 Anwar Ali, AIR 1952 SC 75 is worth noticing.

-“This, however, does not mean that Judges are to determine what is for the good of the people and substitute their individual and personal opinions for that of the Government of the day, or that they may usurp the functions of the Legislature.”
+“This, however, does not mean that Judges are to determine what is for the good of the people and substitute their individual and personal opinions for that of the Government of the day, or they may usurp the functions of the Legislature.”

 The seed of this idea had a muted growth.
 E.P.
 Royappa v.
 State of Tamil Nadu, (1974) 4 SCC 3 laid bare a new dimension in the majestic provisions of Article 14.